Published: 01 Jul 2021

-Energy Super proudly welcomes transfers from KiwiSaver money held in New Zealand or in an Australian super account.
+We proudly welcome transfers from KiwiSaver money held in New Zealand or in an Australian super account.
 Bringing all your accounts together is one of the simple ways you can grow your super, which is our top priority as a super fund.

 Some things you need to know